 To start the first row, place 10mm-thick spacers between the boards and the wall, approximately 600mm apart or near the board ends.
-A gap between the floorboards and the walls allows for slight movements caused by structural movement of the building or by seasonal changes in relative humidity.
-The gap between the floorboards and the wall should be covered by either the skirting boards or a suitable cover strip.
-A minimum gap of at least 10mm must be left around the perimeter of the floor and around any fixed furniture such as island benches etc..
-Intermediate expansion should also be included in floors that are longer or wider than 15 metres.
+A gap between the floor boards and the walls allows for slight movements caused by structural movement of the building or by seasonal changes in relative humidity.
+The gap between the floor boards and the wall should be covered by either the skirting boards or a suitable cover strip.
+A minimum gap of at least 10mm must be left around the perimeter of the floor and around any fixed furniture such as island benches etc. Intermediate expansion should also be allowed in floors that are over 15 metres in length and 8 metres in width.